Pony Pasture Rapids: History

-Originally an abandoned stretch of parkland, Pony Pasture was part of the seizure of Chesterfield County by the City of Richmond in 1969.
+Originally an abandoned stretch of parkland, Pony Pasture was part of the annexation of the northern part of Chesterfield County by the City of Richmond in 1969.
 Known as “The Rocks” at the time, the park had a reputation for gang-related activity and violence, due to the lack of enforcement by law officials.
 Because of this, when the James River Park System was created in 1970, Pony Pasture was often ignored because it was seen as an area of high crime.
 Through the 1980s, the area was mostly occupied by the gangs The Pagans and The Hell's Angels because law enforcement only calmed extreme gang-activity and did not attempt to prevent it.
 Not until years later was the site finally claimed by park officials.

 Pony Pasture began a transformation from a high-crime area to a family-oriented place when the Park System took over some years later.
 It now has a reputation of not only being an easy access to the James River, but a place for other outdoor activities as well such as trail running, biking, and bird watching.
 According to park official Ralph White, “police are really no longer required on a full time weekend basis as long as the traffic crowding is handled by volunteers”.